esm7/obsidian-vimrc-support/README.md

 - Implement some standard `vim-markdown` motions for Obsidian, e.g. `[[`, or implement for CodeMirror the 1-2 missing Ex commands required to define these keymaps in the Vimrc.
 - Relative line numbers.

+## Changelog

+### 0.1.1

+Fixed [an issue](https://github.com/esm7/obsidian-vimrc-support/issues/2) caused by the plugin injecting the Vimrc on every file load.
+The plugin now injects the Vimrc just once for the CodeMirror class (for the class -- not object instance, because that's where CodeMirror keeps the Vim settings.)
+This seems to work well, but in theory there could be Vimrc settings that are CodeMirror-object bound and not class-bound, and in that case we'll be in trouble (these settings will be lost when Obsidian replaces CodeMirror objects).